UK drugs watchdog warns it will struggle if Britain leaves EU

 Prime Minister David Cameron said on Monday that quitting the EU would be economic self-destruction for Britain, presenting a finance ministry report warning of recession, a tumble in the pound and half a million job losses.

-Recent opinion polls have shown voters are leaning towards an "In" decision on June 23, but pollsters say the outcome remains too close to call.
+Recent opinion polls have shown voters are leaning toward an "In" decision on June 23, but pollsters say the outcome remains too close to call.

 Editing by Mark Heinrich